Transgender runner Evie Parts sues NCAA and Swarthmore College for removal from track team

 Swarthmore men's and women's track coach Peter Carroll, athletic director Brad Koch and athletics officials Christina Epps-Chiazor and Valerie Gomez also were named in the lawsuit.
 According to the complaint, they sent Parts into “such a depressive state that she engaged in self-harm and in one moment told a friend that she wanted to kill herself.”

-“We stand by the allegations in the complaint,” said Susie Cirilli, an attorney who, with the law firm Spector, Gadon, Rosen and Vinci, represent Parts.
+“We stand by the allegations in the complaint,” said Susie Cirilli, an attorney who along with co-counsel Spector, Gadon, Rosen and Vinci, represents Parts.
 “As stated in the complaint, the NCAA is a private organization that issued a bigoted policy.
 Swarthmore College chose to follow that policy and disregard federal and state law.”

+Swarthmore issued a statement that it “deeply values our transgender community members.”

+“We recognize that this is an especially difficult and painful time for members of the transgender community, including student-athletes,” the statement continued.
+"We worked to support Evie Parts in a time of rapidly evolving guidance, while balancing the ability for other members of the women’s track team to compete in NCAA events.

 The NCAA changed its participation policy for transgender athletes to limit competition in women’s sports to athletes assigned female at birth.
 That change came a day after President Donald Trump signed an executive order intended to ban transgender athletes from girls’ and women’s sports.